freeCodeCamp/LearnToCodeRPG/README.md

 # Learn to Code RPG

 **Learn to Code RPG** is a visual novel game developed by **freeCodeCamp.org**.
-In this game, you teaches yourself to code, makes friends in the tech industry, and pursues your dream to become a developer 🎯
+In this game, you teach yourself to code, make friends in the tech industry, and pursue your dream to become a developer 🎯

 The game features:
 - 2 hr+ gameplay 🎮